prasannakumar92/AssessmentSentia/README.md

     <img src="Images/Bicep_Moduel_reference.png" alt="Bicep_Moduel_reference" title="Bicep_Moduel_reference" align="Center" height="400" />
 </a>

+Bicep takes use of Az CLI to start the deployment.
+There is no specif task as in for ARM in Azure DevOps.
+So I have create **DeployScript.ps1** for the same. it takes the arguments of template file and parameter file.

+Each stage has it's own configuration and fucntionalities.
+Few condition inside bicep templates manage provision additional resources.

  * Front End is being hosted on **Azure App service of Linux** to run application on **Node.js application behind NGINX**
  * **MongoDB** can be replaced with **CosmosDB** cluster for storing data
  * **FTP Services** can be hosted on a **Azure Linux VM**,for better scalability and **Azure File Share** will be mounted such to isolate documents and secure.